ignaciolarranaga/ng2-translate-localize/README.md

 export class AppModule { }
 ```

-## 2. Initialization of the TranslateService on your application:
+### 2. Initialization of the TranslateService on your application:
-Later at the moment of initialize the TranslateService remember to use the localized version matching the file.
+At the moment of initialize the TranslateService remember to use the localized version (that should match
+one of the localization files you created).
 For example:

 ```
 import {Component} from '@angular/core';